BlueBrain/gitlab-pipelines/README.md

   Will be used as `${SPACK_PACKAGE}@develop${SPACK_PACKAGE_SPEC}...`.
 * `SPACK_BRANCH` (optional, only for spack_setup): which branch of Spack to use.
+* `SPACK_EXPORT_SPECS` (optional, discouraged): a list of Spack specs that will be added to a build-step-local `packages.yaml` as external packages.
+This can be used to encourage Spack not to rebuild too much of the world, in particular if you are trying to build with a nonstandard compiler or compiler version.
+Passed to `spack export --scope=user --module tcl --explicit`.

 ## Basic Setup